1. Home

 Financing overview & planning preview

-After a comprehensive review of your application, we will continue the selection process with the most promising candidates by deepening the due diligence process for your organization.
+After a comprehensive review of all applications, we will continue the due diligence process with the most promising candidates.
+We also provide support in the form of feedback on pitch deck design and on possible improvements that could be made to your application, while we deepen the due diligence process for your organization.

 Application guidelines